rushfrisby/lolcmd/README.md

 # lolcmd
-It's like https://github.com/busyloop/lolcat but for Windows Command Prompt.
+It's like https://github.com/busyloop/lolcat but for Windows.

 **Screenshot**